dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% section %}

-## Dynamic Outlet
+## Dynamic `Outlet`

-{% task 'Add filters to the `WorkerContainer.ts` widget and create outlet.' %}
+{% task 'Add filters to the `WorkerContainer.ts` widget and create an outlet.' %}

-Finally, we are going to enhance the `WidgetContainer.ts` with a filter on the workers last name.
+Finally, we are going to enhance the `WidgetContainer.ts` with a filter on the workers' last name.
 To do this we need to use the `filter` outlet configured in the first section.
 The key difference for the `filter` outlet is that the path is using a placeholder that indicates a path parameter, `{filter}`.

 This means a route with any value will match the `filter` as long as the previous path segments match, so for the `filter` outlet a route of `directory/any-value-here` would be considered a match.